oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/refine-your-agent/refine-your-agent.md

 ## Task 1: Refine the Role of the Customer Agent

-You'll make the agent concise, chatty, empathetic, and consistent by defining an enhanced role.
+You'll make the agent chatty and empathetic by refining the agent role.

-1. Refine the customer agent by redefining the role.
+1. Refine the customer agent by changing the role description.

 ```
 %script